 Citation issuance.
 Current law requires that penalty assessment notices or summons and complaints are issued to the registered owner of a motor vehicle.
-State and local governments may not require that a require that a registered owner of a vehicle disclose the identity of the driver of vehicle, but registered vehicle owners may be required to submit evidence that the owner was not the driver at the time of the alleged violation.
+State and local governments may not require that a registered owner of a vehicle disclose the identity of the driver of vehicle, but registered vehicle owners may be required to submit evidence that the owner was not the driver at the time of the alleged violation.
 For example, if a husband was driving a car registered to his wife alone, his wife would receive the summons for the traffic violation.
 The spouse could be required to prove that she was not the person driving the car at the time of the incident, but would not have to provide her husband's identity as the driver.

 Legislative Council Staff has prepared an Issue Brief on AVIS, which provides more information about these regulations